 Nurturing Relationships with Influencers and Consumers

 One of the most impactful ways to increase awareness and authenticity is through relevant collaboration with fashion or luxury related blogs.
 Instagram is a great place to start and a platform which garners a lot of traction at this time.
-Influencers who produce a daily website blogs are also just as effective.
+Influencers who produce a daily blog are also just as effective.

 Outfit of the Day – Influencers love content just as much as a luxury brand and there is always a requirement to produce relevant and consistent content.
 With this in mind, an outfit of the day theme is usually welcomed by influencers and needless to say, this could involve them wearing a product designed by the brand in question.